 The recently released NPS draft Management Policies add new language to cover both snowmobiles and oversnow vehicles (sec.
 8.2.3.2).
-It states that "Routes and areas may be designated for snowmobile and oversnow vehicle use by special regulation on routes and water surfaces that are used by motor vehicles or motorboats during other seasons....only when determined to be an appropriate use."
+It states that "Routes and areas may be designated for snowmobile and oversnow vehicle use by special regulation on routes and water surfaces that are used by motor vehicles or motorboats during other seasons.
+Such routes or areas shall be designated only when determined to be an appropriate use."